 In fact, the hospital was owned by the county (and also operated by it) until 2007, when it was converted to a non-profit organization.
 Since then, Bingham Memorial Hospital has managed to become and stay profitable despite the economic turmoil, contributing close to two million dollars to the community during the last five years, money which was used for the benefit of the people living in Bingham County.

 Some of my younger readers might not remember this, but many rural hospitals had to close their gates during the last two or three decades.
 This has not only affected the communities, but has also made the families pay much bigger prices for their well deserved medical assistance and support.
 It wasn’t all about the money, though; some people were risking their lives on a daily basis because they didn’t live in urban areas, so they couldn’t go quickly to a good hospital.

 The government was aware of the problem, so it has created the CAH (Critical Access Hospital) program, which was meant to reduce hospital closures; nevertheless, this good initiative didn’t manage to solve all the problems.
 In fact, many hospitals continue to close their doors even these days, because they lack adequate funding.

 Fortunately, quite a few of these medical institutions were saved (and can be saved) by coming up with better business models and implementing them properly.
 Many people have told me over the years: “Louis Kraml, you have saved our hospital!”
-And while I agree that I did my best to turn BMH from a small hospital that was unable to meet payroll into a profitable $200 million dollar facility, I know I couldn’t have done it without the help of the management team and (most of all) without the help of our fine doctors, which are recruited from the most talented, knowledgeable specialists in the country.
+And while I agree that I did my best to turn BMH from a small hospital that was unable to meet payroll into a profitable $200 million dollar facility, I know I couldn’t have done it without the help of the management team and (most of all) without the help of our fine doctors, who are recruited from the most talented, knowledgeable specialists in the country.

 Fortunately, we have also discovered lots of highly trained specialists in the county, and now we are employing close to 700 area residents.